-Please use the Feedback tab on the desktop site to tell us about any golf course that is currently open and that you can’t find in the course search.
+Please send an email to email@example.com to tell us about any golf course that is currently open and that you can’t find in the course search.
 (Note that courses frequently change names, so before you conclude we don’t have the golf course, do a search on city/state and see if you can find the course now open under another name than the one you remember).
 Include as much information as you know about the golf course name, address and any other contact details (e.g., web site URL, phone number).

-As of this writing (Feb 2016), we believe we have a complete list of courses in every country except South Korea and China… we’re working on those.
+As of this writing (Aug 2019), we believe we have a complete list of courses in every country except South Korea and China.

 Current filter criteria are:

 Name (enter as much of the name as you want and we’ll find names that contain what you’ve entered)